dbetebenner/D3_01172017/README.md

 New Year's Resolution for 2017: Make a D3 Block a day to teach myself D3.
 This is Number 17.
 This example returns to [the USA district map](https://github.com/dbetebenner/D3_01102017) using an improved set of shape files that highlight the states as well as the districts.
-The topoJSON files used to construct this visualization were created by me using
+The visualization shows Alaska and Hawaii in the lower left.
-[shape files](https://nces.ed.gov/programs/edge/geographicDistrictBoundary.aspx) compiled by the NCES and the United States Census Bureau.
+The topoJSON files used to construct this visualization were created by me using [shape files](https://nces.ed.gov/programs/edge/geographicDistrictBoundary.aspx) compiled by the NCES and the United States Census Bureau.
 [The Center for Assessment](https://github.com/CenterForAssessment) makes these [state and national school district topoJSON files](https://github.com/CenterForAssessment/SGPspatialData) available